-If you’re a founder, product manager, scrum manager, or technical lead working with a team of developers, you know it’s not always easy to add Agile methodology to their workflow.
+If you’re a founder, product manager, scrum manager, or technical lead working with a team of developers, you know it’s not always easy to add Agile methodology to their GitHub workflow.
 This is especially true if you try to get developers to use software they don’t understand, think they need, or want to use.

 We’ll let you in on a little secret: developers hate being forced into a project management approach.
 In a perfect, pristine world, developers could focus just on writing code and nothing else.
 They get that there are other people involved; designers who create digital assets for us, writers who spin words that capture the work we’ve done.
 Even marketers, we suppose, need to be kept in the Agile loop.

 But we hate having to use an entirely different system on top of coding, git commits, and pull requests.